priyanka14092/GitHubActions--Terraform-Module-Workflow/README.md

-# GitHubActions-Terraform-FullFledge-Module
+# GitHubActions--Terraform-Module-Workflow
-Implementation of module block to create resources: s3 and ec2, using GitHub Actions.
+This repository contains GitHub Actions Workflow to create and destroy AWS EC2 and S3 resources created using Module Block.